What is a Coroner’s Inquest?

 If the cause of death isn’t found during the post-mortem or it shows the death was violent or unnatural the coroner must hold an inquest.
 An inquest is a court hearing held in public.
 Usually, the coroner’s court will be held without a jury.
-Sometimes a full coroner’s hearing with a jury will be held because of the issues involved.
+Sometimes a full coroner’s hearing with a jury will be arranged because of the type of issues involved.

 During the inquest hearing, the coroner will hear evidence from witnesses and professional experts.
 The aim of the inquest is to find out when, where and how the person died and certain details about the death that must be officially recorded.

 The Coroner’s and Justice Act 2009 says that there must be a hearing before a jury where the person died while in custody and the death was violent or unnatural or the cause is unknown.
 Jury inquests are required if the death was the result of some act or failure to act by a member of a police force whilst carrying out their duties.
 Alternatively, there must be a jury if the death followed a notifiable accident, poising or disease.